Xilinx/VMC_Help/HDL/sdpram/README.md

 Read-Read Collisions: If both ports read simultaneously from the same memory cell, the read operation is successful.

-Write-Write Collisions: If both ports try to write simultaneously to the same memory cell, both outputs are marked as invalid (nan).

 Write-Read Collisions: This collision occurs when one port writes and the other reads from the same memory cell.
 While the memory contents are not corrupted, the validity of the output data on the read port depends